Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 Of course, using common sense and remaining cautious is still important, just as you would in any city.
 Issues like pickpocketing or scams can occur anywhere in the world.
 Being aware of your surroundings and keeping your valuables secure can help reduce the risk of these problems.

-We suggest you read our popular page about what to avoid in Uganda.
+To learn more about the safest places to be in Uganda, We Suggest you read our popular page about what to avoid in Uganda.

 Is Uganda safe for Tourists?
 Uganda-Safety-Security in 2025